jlchan/jlchan.github.io/_pages/about.md

 ## Recent news:

+* January 2021: our preprint "A positivity preserving strategy for entropy stable discontinuous Galerkin discretizations of the compressible Euler and Navier-Stokes equations" with PhD student Yimin Lin and Ignacio Tomas is now on arXiv.
 * December 2021: our preprint "Efficient implementation of modern entropy stabl e and kinetic energy preserving discontinuous Galerkin methods for conservation laws" is now available on [arXiv](https://arxiv.org/abs/2112.10517).